looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 code.
 The build process involves fetching the source files, unpacking them, and then patching them if necessary before the build takes place.

-There are situations where you might want to build software from source files that are external to and thus outside of the OpenEmbedded build system.
+Situations exist where you might want to build software from source files that are external to and thus outside of the OpenEmbedded build system.
 For example, suppose you have a project that includes a new BSP with a heavily customized kernel.
 And, you want to minimize exposing the